mendhak/angular-intro.js/README.md

 To start the intro from code, either call `$scope.CallMe();` or set `ng-intro-autostart="true"`.
 If the `$scope.CallMe();` doesn't work, it might be because your DOM isn't ready.
 Put it in a `$timeout`.

-There are also directives that link to the intro.js callbacks, namely `ng-intro-oncomplete`, `ng-intro-onexit`, `ng-intro-onchange` and `ng-intro-onbeforechange`.
+There are also directives that link to the intro.js callbacks, namely `ng-intro-oncomplete`, `ng-intro-onexit`, `ng-intro-onchange` `ng-intro-onbeforechange` and `ng-intro-onafterchange`.

 ## License